moondance-labs/tanssi-docs/builders/interact/substrate-api/chopsticks.md

 yarn build-wasm
 ```

-Now the development environment is ready to start testing and debugging Tanssi-deployed ContainerChains.
+Now the development environment is ready to start testing and debugging Tanssi-deployed Appchains.

-## Forking a Demo EVM ContainerChain with Chopsticks {: #forking-demo-chain }
+## Forking a Demo EVM Appchain with Chopsticks {: #forking-demo-chain }

 To fork an Appchain using Chopsticks, execute the command with only the RPC endpoint as a parameter: